304-293-7173 firstname.lastname@example.org 249 Mountainlair (Morgantown) Website: Richard Thomas

-As Interim Associate Provost for Graduate Academic Affairs, Richard Thomas will oversee graduate academic program planning and performance review, as well as the Office of Graduate Education and Life.
+As Associate Provost for Graduate Academic Affairs, Richard Thomas will oversee graduate academic program planning and performance review, as well as the Office of Graduate Education and Life.

 Prior to this appointment, Thomas has served as a respected leader, teacher and mentor in the Eberly College of Arts and Sciences’ Department of Biology since 2009.
 Under his leadership, the department saw significant growth in student numbers, as well as extramural and internal research funding.
 Thomas also successfully recruited 11 tenure-track faculty, including in the areas of neuroscience and genomics research, and seven teaching faculty members to the department.